Members Only Click here for subscriber access, key word searches or to download articles of interest.

 And, the organization's approach to chronic care management reimbursement is helping to position itself for advance care planning as a new billable CMS event in the upcoming year.

-During Physician Reimbursement in 2016: Workflow Optimization for Chronic Care Management and Advance Care Planning, a 45-minute webinar on January 26th at 1:30 p.m.
-Eastern, Robert Fortini, PNP, chief clinical officer for Bon Secours Medical Group, will provide an inside look at his organization's experience with CMS' chronic care management reimbursement this year and how they are leveraging this experience for CMS' newest billable event in 2016—advance care planning.
+During Physician Reimbursement in 2016: Workflow Optimization for Chronic Care Management and Advance Care Planning, a 45-minute webinar, now available for replay, Robert Fortini, PNP, chief clinical officer for Bon Secours Medical Group, provides an inside look at his organization's experience with CMS' chronic care management reimbursement this year and how they are leveraging this experience for CMS' newest billable event in 2016—advance care planning.

 The continued consolidation of the healthcare industry, the drive toward a value-based payment system and the shifting of risk and costs to healthcare consumers are just some of the trends that will continue to impact the healthcare industry in 2016.